gemc/docker/clas12/README.md

 # Notes:

-The dockerfile of 4.4.1 is identical to 4.4.0 except the
+The dockerfile of 4.4.1 is identical to 4.4.0 except the gemc track cutoff z, expanded to 9m from 8m